Plug-in electric vehicles in California: HOV access

 The green sticker limit was increased by 15,000 beginning July 1, 2014, through the budget trailer bill SB 853.
 In September 2014 Governor Jerry Brown signed the bill AB 2013 that raised the cap for the green stickers from 55,000 to 70,000 new plug-in hybrids.
-As of June 2015, a total of 68,343 green stickers had been issued by the California Department of Motor Vehicles (DMV).
+By June 2015, a total of 68,343 green stickers had been issued by the California Department of Motor Vehicles (DMV).
 In June 2015, the bill AB 95 was approved by the State Legislature raising the upper limit from 70,000 to 85,000 green stickers.
 By December 2015, the 85,000 limited was reached.
 The DMV continued to accept applications without payment to establish a queue for requesters should an additional amount of green decals be authorized.
 In September 2016, the budget trailer bill SB-838, effective from September 13, 2016, removed the limit imposed to the Green Clean Air Vehicle Decal.

 Research performed by the UCLA Luskin Center for Innovation in 2015 found that access to HOV lanes has a significant impact on plug-in car sales.
 Researchers linked automobile sales to a sample of more than 7,000 of the 8,057 census tracts in California for the study, including Los Angeles, Sacramento, San Diego and San Francisco.
 They looked at the number of plug-in car sales and the miles of carpool lanes within a 30 mi radius of each census tract.
 The study concluded that the ability to use potentially time-saving HOV lanes prompted the purchase of more than 24,000 plug-in electric cars and hybrids in the four urban areas from 2010 to 2013, or about 40% of the total of such vehicles.
 The UCLA researcher concluded that without the policy giving plug-in vehicles access to HOV lanes, total plug-in sales in the same study areas would have been only 36,692 for the three-year period.